aaronclinger/gahelper.js/README.md

 	eventAction: 'nav_home',
 	hitCallback: function(success) {
 		if ( ! success) {
-			console.log('GA event failed to register, or GA was disabled by an ad blocker.');
+			console.log('Event failed to register, or GA was disabled by an ad blocker.');
 		}
 	}
 });